KingIzzymon/DeckyPlugin-MagicPacket/README.md

 ### ToDo

+- [ ] Connect the button to launch the bash scripts
+- [ ] Make bashscripts executable during install
 - [ ] Add "hostname" to configurator
-- [ ] Create function to reverse set mac address and create alternate config variable
-- [ ] Create config file editor function
-- [ ] Read/display remote computer status
+- [ ] Add multi-computer functionality
-- [ ] Rework "Wake.sh" to receive the forward mac or reverse mac address from config based on computer status

 Note: Always search for dev comments (#dev), todo comments (#todo), and work-in-progress (#wip) can can be cleared before committing